The First ACE inhibitor: Captopril

 Statins: Drug Stories-Part I

-Paracetamol: Drug Stories Part-III
+Aspirin: Drug Stories Part-II